AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 Once restarted, the ESP32 will succeed in joining your wireless network.
-Its hostname defaults to  `agccs-^XYZ^` with `^XYZ^` derived from the MAC address.
-This default is overwritten by the device name specified in _System Settings_.
-Depending on your router, you can access the ESP32 via a symbolic address derived from the hostname (e.g. our AGCCS-CTRL22 board is accessible by the address http://ctrl22one.local when connected via a FritzBox; other routers may require manual configuration).
+Depending on your router, you can access the ESP32 via a symbolic address derived from the device name chosen above (e.g. our AGCCS-CTRL22 board is accessible by the address http://ctrl22one.local when connected via a FritzBox; other routers may require manual configuration).

 Thats all to it -- you can now control the AGCCS-CTRL22 board via any browser, incl. your favourite mobile device.
 If you still have the Arduino IDE open and the J5-adapter connected, you can observe the verbose output via the serial monitor.
 Alternatively, any status reports from the AVR serial line are forwarded to the _Diagnostics_ collapsible in the Web GUI.
 So there is plenty of internal monitoring to provide a comfortable basis for you further development so that you can indeed tailor the device to your very needs and preferences.